 4.2.9 complying with our obligations under agreements with third parties; and

-4.2.10 carrying out any activity in connection with a legal, governmental or regulatory requirement that we have to comply with, or in connection with legal proceedings, crime or fraud prevention, detection or prosecution.
+4.2.10 carrying out any activity in connection with a legal, governmental or regulatory requirement that we or our customers have to comply with, or in connection with legal proceedings, modern slavery, crime or fraud prevention, detection or prosecution.

 4.3 In the event we collect Sensitive Information about you, you consent to us collecting, using and disclosing the Sensitive Information for the purpose for which it was disclosed and as permitted by the Act and other relevant laws.

 5. ANONYMITY AND PSEUDONYMITY

 5.1 You can deal with us anonymously (without identifying yourself) or under a pseudonym (fictitious name) unless you are applying for credit from us or applying for employment with us.
 You will also not be able to deal with us anonymously where this would be inconsistent with the services we are providing to you or our customers or where it would otherwise be impractical or unlawful to deal with you anonymously or under a pseudonym.

 6.1 We will take reasonable steps to keep your Personal Information confidential and to protect the Personal Information we hold from misuse and loss or unauthorised access, modification and disclosure.